Sh1r0Yaksha/Prediction-of-Pokemon-Fights/README.md

 This file provides an overview of the contents of this repository.'

 # Getting Started
 To get started, clone this repository to your local machine and navigate to the root directory.
-Ensure that you have installed all the necessary packages listed in the '`requirements.txt`' file.
+Ensure that you have installed all the necessary packages listed in the `requirements.txt` file.

 **Note:**  *The model is developed on a linux-based environment so running it on a Windows environment may result in errors, ensure that the path to the csv files are changed according to Windows path conventions.*

 # Usage
-Once you have installed the necessary packages, you can run the model by executing the main.py script in the src/ folder.
+Once you have installed the necessary packages, you can run the model by executing the `main.py` script in the `src/` folder.
 This will train the model and save the trained model as a file that can be used for predictions.